mattraibert/super_git/README.md

-# Posto
+# Super git

 Sort your todo list from the command line.

 ## Naming

-Posto is named for [Del Posto](http://www.delposto.com/) in New York City -- a restaurant that has been on my todo list for quite a while.
+Super git is named for obvious reasons

 ## Copyright

-Copyright (c) 2012 Matt Raibert.
+Copyright (c) 2013 Matt J Raibert.
-Grasshopper is available under the GPL v3 see LICENSE.txt for further details.
+Super git is available under the GPL v3 see LICENSE.txt for further details.